 This year Illinois is taking longer to process returns and refunds to protect taxpayers from identity theft and fraud.
-However, checking the status of your Illinois personal income tax refund is easy.
+However, checking the status of your Illinois tax refund is easy.

 Was your refund less than you expected?

 Your refund may be less than you expected because you made an error on your tax return.
 The Department of Revenue will notify you of the changes made to your return.
-Review the information provided to ensure you agree with the changes made.
+Review the information provided on e-file status to ensure you agree with the changes made.